 Student Counseling Professional Staff

-Dr. Rod Hoevet, Psy.D. is a clinical psychologist and has worked at Student Counseling since 2012.
-He received his Bachelor of Arts from the University of Nebraska-Lincoln, Master of Science from Loyola University in Maryland, and his Doctor of Psychology degree from the University of Denver.
-He has worked with inpatient, outpatient, college student, and inmate populations, as well as written articles and given professional presentations.
-Dr. Hoevet teaches undergraduate and graduate psychology courses and provides clinical supervision to advanced students, including the Student Counseling Graduate Assistants.
+Dr. Rod Hoevet, Psy.D. is a licensed clinical psychologist and has worked at Student Counseling since 2012.
+He has degrees from the University of Nebraska-Lincoln, Loyola University in Maryland, and the University of Denver.
+He has worked with a wide variety of patient populations, as well as written articles and given professional presentations.
+He teaches undergraduate and graduate psychology courses and provides clinical supervision to advanced students, including the Student Counseling Graduate Assistants.
+Dr. Hoevet is a strong believer in psychotherapy as a powerful mechanism to genuine and lasting change for a multitude of problems.
+His treatment philosophy and approach target the underlying causes of problems, not the symptoms produced by them.
+He aims to help the patient dig to uncover the complex, often well-established roots of the problems.
+The result is a true, internal change, rather than just temporary symptom-relief or behavioral changes.

 2013-2014 Graduate Student Assistants